unknown321/wampy/EQUALIZER_SETTINGS.md

 <img src="images/settings-eq-example.png">

-This screenshot was taken from NW-A50 stock firmware without DSEE custom mode and DC Phase filters.
-Even though these options are shown, they are not applied because firmware does not support them.
+This screenshot was taken from NW-A50 stock firmware (DSEE custom mode and DC Phase filters are not supported).

-Directory with Jon Lajoie's album `2010 - I Kill People` is using following settings:
+Directory with Jon Lajoie's album `2010 - I Kill People` on internal storage is using following settings:

 - DSEE HX: On
 - DC Phase: On, B Standard (default on NW-A50, cannot change)